Luc16/VulkanFluidSimulation/README.md

 particles to approximate the behavior of fluids.

 ## Dependencies:

-To build the project and all the executables, there are a few dependencies which are required.
+[//]: # (TODO: Explain how to setup each of the dependencies or link where they can be aquired  ) To build the project and all the executables, there are a few dependencies which are required.
 These dependencies are:

 - Vulkan